zalando/postgres-operator/docs/user.md

 other roles.

-To define the secrets for the users in a different namespace than that of the cluster, one can use the flag `EnableNamespacedSecret` and declare the namespace for the secrets in the manifest in the following manner,
+To define the secrets for the users in a different namespace than that of the cluster, one can use the flag `EnableCrossNamespaceSecret` and declare the namespace for the secrets in the manifest in the following manner,

 ```yaml